 Calvin students have gone on to a variety of places to study different legal specialities.
-A few of the top law schools include Harvard, Stanford, and Northwestern.
+A few of the top law schools include Harvard, Yale, and Northwestern.
 For a more complete list of law schools where Calvin graduates have been accepted, visit Law School & Beyond.

 With over 100 majors and programs, you’re bound to find something you love.